 Sierra Club Canada

-The PEI Wild Child Forest School is a program in Charlottetown that takes place in nature, entirely outdoors for the duration of the program: rain or shine.
-At Forest School, kids build skills to climb trees, identify local flora and fauna, learn bird calls, explore natural areas, develop physical literacy skills, learn to use tools like saws, hammers, and drills, and get outside and play!
+The PEI Wild Child Forest School is a program that takes place in nature, entirely outdoors for the duration of the program: rain or shine.
+At Forest School, kids build skills to climb trees, identify local flora and fauna, learn bird calls and animal tracks, explore natural areas, develop physical literacy skills, learn to use tools like saws, hammers, and drills, and get outside and play!

 Understanding the complexity of our natural world and our place in it is a never ending education.
 It requires an integration of intense observation, wild creativity, knowledge, critical thinking, and quiet reflection.
 By bringing our children into nature and helping them to experience it and learn from it, we are helping them to become attuned to the natural world, and thereby indirectly benefitting wildlife.
 We are helping them to develop the skills needed to be effective leaders who will manage our resources responsibly and sustainably in the future.

 The PEI Wild Child Forest School began in 2017 and has received positive feedback from parents and kids alike.
 In 2017, 98 children participated in the Wild Child Forest School program, which grew to 338 in 2018, and 539 kids in 2019.
 This outstanding growth certainly demonstrates the need and desire for a program that is centered on outdoor nature free-play.
 Despite the challenges of COVID, 339 kids participated in the Wild Child program in 2020 (#0% of these spots were provided for free to families that otherwise would not be able to afford it).